cagarweyne/es2015/Iterators & Generators.md

 The main difference is that we didn't have to write the functionality ourselves, rather all we had to do was create the special Generator function and simply use the `yield` keyword to return a value when `next()` was called.

+###`yield` can only be used inside of Generator functions

+As you might have gathered the `yield` keyword can only be used inside of Generator functions.
+If you use this keyword anywhere else beside a generator function, then this will create a syntax error.
+This also applies to functions that are inside of Generator functions themselves.
+For example, the following will generate a syntax error: